For CEOs and CROs of $5M–$100M tech companies

 Three levels.
 You stop when you have what you need.

 Every engagement begins with the Structural Assessment.
-You only proceed as far as the problem requires — whether the immediate goal is fixing the CRM, preparing for AI deployment, or building the full Revenue Machine.
+You only go further if the problem requires it — whether that means fixing the CRM configuration, preparing for AI deployment, or building the full Revenue Machine.

 Level 01